Death Traps

 Death Traps: The Survival of an American Armored Division in World War II is a 1998 memoir by Belton Y. Cooper.
-The book relates Cooper's experiences during World War II and puts forth an argument against the US Army's use of the M4 Sherman tank during the war.
+The book relates Cooper's experiences during World War II and puts forth an argument against the US Army's use of the M4 Sherman tank during the war instead of the M26 Pershing.

-Belton Y. Cooper
+Author

-Belton Youngblood Cooper (October 4, 1917 - May 26, 2007) served in the Reserve Officers' Training Corps (ROTC) in the artillery branch while attending college at the Virginia Military Institute.
-After transferring to the University of Michigan to study marine architecture and marine engineering, he attempted to transfer to the ROTC Naval branch, but having already received his commission, as he phrased it, began his "enlightenment about the government's bureaucratic machinations," and was summarily ordered by the War Department to report for service in the US Army with the 3rd Armored Division in June 1941.
+Belton Youngblood Cooper (October 4, 1917 - May 26, 2007) served in the Army Reserve Officers' Training Corps (ROTC) in the field artillery branch while attending college at the Virginia Military Institute.
+After transferring to the University of Michigan to study marine architecture and marine engineering, he attempted to transfer to the university's Naval ROTC unit, but having already received his Army commission, he, as he phrased it, began his "enlightenment about the government's bureaucratic machinations," and was summarily ordered by the War Department to report for service with the 3rd Armored Division in June 1941.

 Cooper served with the 3rd Armored Division during World War II, and saw action from the Invasion of Normandy in 1944 through the Allied invasion of Germany in 1945.
 He was tasked with the "recovery, repair, and maintenance" of US tanks during the war.
 As part of his duties he regularly traveled through "the void", an area ranging from a few miles to as many as 50 mi between the front lines and US supply trains, to deliver loss reports to commanders, which were too sensitive to transmit via radio.
 He refers to this as "running the gauntlet", due to the tendency of Allied armored forces to bypass some German elements in their advance, leaving pockets of enemy forces between the quickly advancing armor and the trailing infantry units.

-The Sherman and Pershing tanks
+Synopsis

 Cooper argues against the ultimate decision by the US Army, supposedly (according to Cooper with no evidence given) influenced by General George S. Patton, to favor the smaller M4 Sherman medium tank over the heavier M26 Pershing, which Cooper describes as being "in every way far superior".
 Cooper cites in part, the large number of casualties the comparatively lightly armored Sherman suffered against the superior German tanks:

 The 3rd Armored Division entered combat in Normandy with 232 M4 Sherman tanks.
 During the European Campaign, the Division had some 648 Shermans completely destroyed in combat and we had another 700 knocked out, repaired, and put back into operation.
 This was a loss rate of 580 percent.

 Cooper argues that, when compared to the Sherman, the Pershing would have been better armed, better armored, more reliable, and more mobile.
 He blames the Army's preference for the Sherman, on the notion that building tanks such as the more expensive Pershing was unnecessary, because "tanks were not meant to fight other tanks," as was dictated by the Armored Force Doctrine of the time, and because Patton believed the lighter and more fuel efficient M4 would be more agile in bypassing enemy lines and attacking in the rear.